carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/01-introduction.md

 ### Makes it easy to set your working directory and access files on your computer

-With RStudio, you can navigate to folders on your computer in the “Files” window, view any files you have in that folder, and set that folder as the working directory.
+With RStudio, you can navigate to folders on your computer in the “Files” window, view any files you have in that folder, or go to your working directory.
+You can also create projects that help with setting your working directory and work with relative paths to external files (such as input data, figures) so it can be also used on other machines.

 ### Integrates with collaboration and publishing tools

 Another great advantage of using RStudio for your R project is that the platform integrates with [GitHub](https://github.com).
 Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
 In essence, it enables you to push and pull commits to GitHub, allowing more seamless collaboration and more effective version control.
 RStudio also connects with [Rpubs](https://rpubs.com/) and [Quarto Pub](https://quartopub.com/) for easy R project web publishing.